Petr-Martynenko/flair-examp/README.md

 To use a user routine and create your own executable the following commands from a terminal should work (FLAIR is an alternative):

 $FLUPRO/flutil/fff source.f
-Which will create an object file
+Which will create an object file, such as $ gfortran -o source.f

 Create a new executable with a name relevant for you